Crispy baked wonton cups are the perfect vessel for these easy make-ahead Salami Antipasto Wonton Appetizers.

 These delightful appetizers are made better thanks to good quality, great-tasting salami.
 Margherita® Hard Salami, Margherita® Genoa Salami or Margherita® Italian Dry Salami will all work in this recipe.
 You can find these salamis (as well as Margherita pepperoni, already sliced) near the deli and cheese sections of many U.S. grocery stores.

 Are you familiar with the Margherita brand?
-It’s one of my favorites because the flavor is good and quality reliable.
+It’s one of my favorites because the flavor is good and the quality reliable.

 Since these Margherita salamis come in cracker cuts, they are easy to use in this recipe (you just slide a slice into each cup).
 They are also good on charcuterie platters as well (arrange the slices in a swirl or curving pattern).